Cross-Framework Mapping

 What are the key differences between New Zealand Information Security Manual (NZISM) and IAIS Insurance Core Principles (ICPs)?

-New Zealand Information Security Manual (NZISM) has 44 controls across its framework, while IAIS Insurance Core Principles (ICPs) covers 47 controls.
-Direct mapping analysis identifies 4 overlapping controls (9% coverage).
-The frameworks diverge most significantly in Security Controls, where 17 New Zealand Information Security Manual (NZISM) controls have no direct IAIS Insurance Core Principles (ICPs) equivalent.
+New Zealand Information Security Manual (NZISM) has 8 controls across its framework, while IAIS Insurance Core Principles (ICPs) covers 47 controls.
+Direct mapping analysis identifies 3 overlapping controls (38% coverage).
+The frameworks diverge most significantly in Risk and Vulnerability, where 1 New Zealand Information Security Manual (NZISM) controls have no direct IAIS Insurance Core Principles (ICPs) equivalent.

 How many controls map between New Zealand Information Security Manual (NZISM) and IAIS Insurance Core Principles (ICPs)?